PositronicSoftware/VoyagerAPI-Unity3d/README.md

 _Class_ **VoyagerDeviceUtils**

 Implements loading a _VoyagerDeviceConfig_ object from a JSON config-file.
 For details, read the 'Device Settings Config' section below.

+### Examples

+_Scene_ VoyagerAPI/Scenes/Voyager API Test.unity
+_Class_ VoyagerAPI/Scripts/VoyagerAPITest.cs

+_Scene_ Voyager API Example/Scenes/Voyager Demo.unity
+_Class_ VoyagerAPI/Scripts/VoyagerManager.cs

+## Important notes about this alpha

+### Connections
+Only 127.0.0.1:61557 is currently supported, don't use custom config files yet.
+The separate utility app will currently only connect on port 61557.

+### Connecting/disconnecting
+This still needs to be tested further, but it has been tested in Voyager API Test.unity

 ---------------------------------------------------------------------------